 Your typical cookie batter contains the basic ingredients of butter, sugar, eggs, flour, flavorings and garnishings.
 Some recipes may opt for margerine, a different type of sugar, a different type of flour, one or two flavorings and garnishings, By garnishings, I mean nuts, chocolates, dried fruits, and so on.
 It is best to limit your garnishings into one or two flavors so your product could be appreciated better.
 A potpourri of ingredients in a cookie can be daunting to the taste buds.

-Eggs - Whatever type of eggs you prefer will work.
-Egg is a binder as well as flavor and add body to your batter.
+- Eggs: Whatever type of eggs you prefer will work.
+Egg works as a binder in addition to adding flavor and body to your batter.

-Flour - Most cookie recipes call for All Purpose Flour that has less gluten than bread flour which makes bread more heavy and chewy.
+- Flour: Most cookie recipes call for all-purpose flour that has less gluten than bread flour which makes bread more heavy and chewy.
 Pastry flour is too light and flaky.
 A combination of flours may work as called for in the recipe.
-Cookies has to have a combination of crunchiness, chewiness and moist.
+Cookies have to have a combination of crunchiness, chewiness and moist.

 Always remember to check your ingredients for freshness and contamination.
 If your nuts are rancid, you would have wasted your entire cookie batch using bad nuts.
 Be wary of cracked bits of shells on nuts or stems on dried fruits before adding to your batter.
 You do not want someone breaking their tooth over these.

 Note to the nuts: Oops . . . you know what I am referring to!
 To prolong the life of the nuts or to keep them nuts from going rancid, make sure that the container is dry and sealed with a lid or zipped tightly.
 If you are not using these nuts in the next two weeks, refrigerate or freeze.
 Thaw frozen nuts before adding to baking ingredients.